 According to Apple statistics, Apple is one of the leading companies in the global smartphone market.
 That the brand is pretty important is proven by the fact that nearly 150,000 people work there.
 The company was founded over 40 years ago and is getting more and more successful each year.

 Little wonder as people all around its world are using its products, and find them beyond enjoyable.
 The chances are you could find at least one Apple product in every household in America, be it the latest iPhone or an Apple Watch.

-- In 2019, Apple’s total net sales amounted to $260.17 billion.
+- Apple’s revenue amounted to approximately $378.323 billion.

-- 34% of Apple users are male.
+- 34.8% of Apple employees are female, whereas 65.2% are male.